 Broadway at the Beach opened in 1995.
 Previously, music venues such as the Calvin Gilmore Theatre (home of the Carolina Opry) and the Alabama Theatre at Barefoot Landing had opened near the ocean, hailing a rise in the popularity of live performances.
 While detractors of the development that would become Broadway at the Beach claimed the project was too far away from the beach and would thus pull people from established Ocean Drive businesses, developers Burroughs and Chapin Company pressed on, creating a tourist hub spanning 350 acres.
 More than 20 years later, Broadway at the Beach has received several recognitions for its contributions to the Myrtle Beach – and South Carolina – tourism industry, including the South Carolina Governor’s Cup in 1997, and it is consistently named a South Carolina Top Attraction.
 Since it opened in 1995, Ocean Boulevard businesses have also seen an increase in traffic, dispelling fears that the complex would pull commerce from the beachfront attractions.
 Around 14 million people visit Broadway at the Beach each year.

-Among the features enticing people to spend time – and money – at Broadway at the Beach are its many shops and restaurants along with live entertainment such as a comedy club, a piano bar, and the Palace Theatre.
+Among the features enticing people to spend time – and money – at Broadway at the Beach are its many shops and restaurants along with live entertainment such as a comedy club and a piano bar.
 Visitors can escape the heat at the Myrtle Waves Water Park, spark their curiosity at the WonderWorks Museum, and explore the ocean world at Ripley’s Aquarium.
 One of the most popular attractions, Pavilion Nostalgia Park, fills the void caused by the demolition of the Myrtle Beach Pavilion Amusement Park in 2006.
 (Burroughs and Chapin also owned the historic amusement park and leveled it to create condos.
 However, due in part to the recession of 2008, the land remains vacant.
 Plans for its future remain unknown.)
 The park incorporates nostalgic rides from the former amusement park – such as the Wave Swinger seen at the top of this page – with new rides, making the small amusement park one of Broadway at the Beach’s most visited areas.